NanoComp/meep/doc/docs/Synchronizing_the_Magnetic_and_Electric_Fields.md

 Synchronization Functions
 -------------------------

-All of this process is handled for you in Meep by a single step function: `synchronized-magnetic`.
+All of this process is handled for you in Meep by a single step function: `synchronized_magnetic` (Python) or `synchronized-magnetic` (Scheme).
 By wrapping this around your step functions, it ensures that those step functions are called with synchronized electric and magnetic fields (to second-order accuracy), while restoring the magnetic fields automatically for subsequent timestepping.

 For example, if you do: